animal-tree/Writing-stuff-2/Theories/What-is-Light.md

 and the electron interaction, distinct from EM and independent to polarization, is responsible for color perception.

+#

+More speculatively, frequency might have one other momentum-like effect that isn't reproducible via [electromagnetic push](https://youtu.be/bvzr2HbbPC8?si=wyctUUwiOc5dQgfX).
+Higher frequency should perhaps correspond to more resistance in light's bending towards centripetal accelerations/forces, if the analogy to momentum is really taken to its extreme, while still respecting the constancy of the speed of light in its linear/inertial speed.
+I can regard this momentum as an "inner velocity," by which centripetal forces are resisted.
+This inner velocity in my opinion likely determines the absorption or emission of the photon by the electron.

 [^1]: Those channels are amazing by the way.